FEA software

 • Key mathematical breakthroughs and wider use of mainframe computers enabled complex simulations and commercial FEA tools to become more popular.

-Modern expansion and integration
+Modern expansion and integration (1990s to presents)

 • FEA saw advances for large-scale, multi-physics, and industry-wide applications in the 1990s and 2000s.